adityadev113/Thesis/README.md

 **Contents**
 This repository contains the following:

+**Research Papers:** This directory contains all the research papers that I refereed for my thesis.

 **docs/:** This directory contains the documentation for our approach.

 **README.md:** This file, which provides an overview of the repository.